 US top diplomat in Israel for landmark Arab talks

-Jerusalem (AFP) – US Secretary of State Antony Blinken arrived in Israel Saturday for landmark talks with Arab countries which normalised relations with the Jewish state in the US-brokered Abraham Accords.
+Jerusalem (AFP) – US Secretary of State Antony Blinken was in Israel Sunday for a "historic" meeting with Arab countries which have normalised relations with the Jewish state in the US-brokered Abraham Accords.

-Top diplomats of the US, Israel, Morocco, Egypt, Bahrain and the United Arab Emirates will meet in the Negev desert Sunday and Monday to mark the shift in Arab-Israeli relations that began in late 2020.
+Blinken, who arrived in Tel Aviv Saturday evening, will meet with his counterparts from Israel, Morocco, Egypt, Bahrain and the United Arab Emirates in the Negev desert Sunday and Monday to mark the shift in Arab-Israeli relations that began in late 2020.

 Blinken's visit, the first stop in a trip that will also take him to the West Bank, Algeria and Morocco -- where he will hold talks with the UAE's de facto ruler, Abu Dhabi Crown Prince Mohammed bin Zayed -- is focused in part on building support for Ukraine after the Russian invasion.